Table of Contents

 Raised Seventh Degree

-The only structural difference between the harmonic minor scale and the natural minor scale is the raised seventh degree.
+The only structural difference between the harmonic and natural minor scales is the raised seventh degree.

-In the natural minor scale, the seventh degree is a whole step below the tonic.
-In the harmonic minor scale, the seventh degree is raised by a half step.
-This creates a major seventh interval.
+The seventh degree is a whole step below the tonic in the natural minor scale.
+A half step in the harmonic minor scale raises the seventh degree.
+This creates a Major seventh interval.

 Tension and Resolution